Mary Stewart King and Becky VanGorder

 3) Taking and completing the appropriate portion of “Safe Guarding God’s People”

-4) Please let Father Bill or Keith Christensen know of any concerns you might have after making a respite visit.
+4) Please let Father Bill know of any concerns you might have after making a respite visit.